marco262/my_wiki/data/onednd/subclass/brawler.md

 You can make one Unarmed Strike as a Bonus Action.
 When you use Unarmed Strike in this way, you must choose the Grapple or Shove option.

-In addition, at the start of each of your turns, you can deal 1d6 Bludgeoning damage to one creature Grappled by you.
+In addition, at the start of each of your turns, you can deal 1d6 Bludgeoning damage to one creature [[glossary:Grappled]] by you.

 ### Level 10: Dirty Fighting

-You have Advantage on attack rolls made with Improvised Weapons and Unarmed Strikes against a creature Grappled by you.
+You have Advantage on attack rolls made with Improvised Weapons and Unarmed Strikes against a creature [[glossary:Grappled]] by you.

 ### Level 15: Improvised Specialist